DIYDave/ScrollText-ESP8266/README.md

 - [x] Automatically generates QR codes for the current web address and displays them. -> No more tedious creation of QR code images!

 ## Features:
-- Automatically connects to known access points
+- Automatically connects to a known access point
 - If no known access point is found, the ESP automatically creates an AP (configuration mode)
 - With the help of the WiFi manager, a network and the password can then be entered.
 - Either connects to a web server and reads the contents of a text file.
-- OR makes itself a web server to receive a text.
+- OR makes itself a web server to receive a text over a website.
 - This text is then displayed on the 8 x 64 LED matrix
 - Display of several consistent texts in various types of animation
 - Shows information and QR code on a 128 x 64 OLED display